huggingface/huggingface.js/README.md

 - [@huggingface/agents](packages/agents/README.md): Interact with HF models through a natural language interface

-With more to come, like `@huggingface/endpoints` to manage your dedicated Inference Endpoints!

 We use modern features to avoid polyfills and dependencies, so the libraries will only work on modern browsers / Node.js >= 18 / Bun / Deno.

 The libraries are still very young, please help us by opening issues!